shiqiu7/DS_analytics_project/README.md

 # DS/Analytics Projects
 Shi (Nick) Qiu

-This repository is mainly for data science or analytics projects that I have completed (internships included )
+This repository is mainly for data science or analytics projects that I have completed (internships not included)

 ## Order Delay Prediction Project
 - Topic: Machine Learning